MPimenta/scout-toolkit-v2/docs/devlog.md

   authentication: "Google sign-in now checks for @escoteiros.pt, like a nightclub bouncer who's read the guest list and your aura.",

-  internationalization: "We invited the UN's SDGs in; they arrived with icons and the air of honored relatives.
-Portuguese speaks first (as is only polite), English follows when the moon is right.",
+  portuguese_interface: "We invited the UN's SDGs in; they arrived with icons and the air of honored relatives.
+Portuguese speaks first (as is only polite), and now it's the only language we need.",

   search_filters: "We taught the search bar to stop panicking when asked for 'less than 15 minutes but more than my patience.'",